khaleej-vacc/documentation-site/docs/Temporary I CTL2025/Controller Briefings/OBBB FIR.md

 | OBBB_CL_CTR        | Central Lower             | 122.300               |
 | OBBB_N_CTR        | North Lower             | 126.700                |
 | OBBB_E_CTR        | East Lower             | 132.850                |

+## Airspace

+### Bahrain Central
+OBBB_1_CTR is used as the primary bandbox position in the OBBB FIR, when subsectors are offline.
+It also serves as the Central Super sector.

+Callsigns:
+- OBBB_1
+- OBBB_CH
+- OBBB_CL

+### Bahrain East
+Bahrain East is responsible for traffic exiting towards the OMAE FIR, also called the DEGSO TOMSO box.
+When bandboxed, the 'OBBB_2_CTR' position shall be used, covering FL245 - UNL.

+Callsigns:
+- OBBB_2
+- OBBB_E

+### Bahrain North

+Callsigns:
+- OBBB_3
+- OBBB_N

+### Bahrain Central
+When controlling the Bahrain Central sector, ensure that [LOAs](https://khaleej-vacc.github.io/documentation-site/Published%20Documents/Letter%20of%20Agreements/Arabian%20Letter%20of%20Agreement/) regarding the OTDF FIR are followed.

 ## Surrounding Airspaces